rsrattan/Mannat/Practices_Hub.md

 Example: See our shared [[Shadow Work Prompts]]

 ### Goals

 Our collective and individual aspirations, tracked and supported.

 Example: See our shared [[Quarterly Goals]]

+## Timing and Cycles

+Many of our practices, especially in magic and meditation, can be enhanced by aligning them with natural cycles.
+The phases of the moon, the turning of the seasons at the solstices and equinoxes, and other astrological events provide a framework for our work.

+For a list of key dates, see our [[Important_Dates]] note.